andrewjstryker/nvim/design.md

 #### What the treesitter checks assert

-The `test` tier adds two post-install checks, both stated as **behavior a user depends on**, never as file layout:
+The `test` tier adds two post-sync checks, both stated as **behavior a user depends on**, never as file layout:

 * **`ts_works`** — does treesitter work for every language the build promised?